kuzudb/kuzu-docs/src/content/docs/extensions/postgres.md

 students.
 We will use [asyncpg](https://magicstack.github.io/asyncpg/current/index.html), an asynchronous PostgreSQL client library for Python, to create the database and insert some sample data via a Python script.
-Run `pip install asyncpg` to install the library.
+This step assumes you have run `pip install asyncpg` to install the library, and are using Python 3.10+.

 ```py
 import asyncio